tatoforever/Root-Motion-Animation-Track/README.md

 # Root Motion Animation Track

-A custom Timeline track for playing animations on characters via Timeline.
+A custom Timeline track for playing animations on characters via Timeline that does proper scene offsets.

 ## Overview